Family Physician Leadership

 Taking on a leadership role may seem daunting, but there are opportunities for physicians no matter where they are on their leadership journey.
 From Strategic Clinical Network Core Committees and Working groups, to specific clinical initiatives, to event planning committees, the opportunities are as varied as our physicians.

 In response to balance the demand for primary care involvement in many health care initiatives or projects on policy development, system reform, and patient care, EngagePrimaryCare.ca was developed.

 EngagePrimaryCare.ca facilitates the need and demand to collaborate with Alberta family physicians by accepting requests for a primary care involvement and matching physicians from the Family Physician Leader Registry.

 The site is the one-stop shop for leadership opportunities – linking interested family physician leaders with the opportunities that best suit their leadership journey.
 By going to the website and clicking on the “I am a Family Physician” link, you can put your information into our leadership registry – and all it takes is 10 minutes of your time!

 Building Capacity for Family Physician Leadership

-The Leadership Secretariat will endeavour to create continuing professional development (CPD) opportunities in the area of leadership.
+The Leadership Program endeavours to create continuing professional development (CPD) opportunities in the area of leadership.
 The ACFP will help lead the effort with its partners to coordinate the leadership development program.
 Potential partner organizations have discussed that a foundational common framework would allow better integration and design of programs.

 Leadership Development Opportunities in the Area